Water leak forces closure of Dona Ana Government Center - KVIA

 Water leak forces closure of Dona Ana Government Center

-LAS CRUCES, New Mexico -- A water leak forced the closure of the Doña Ana County Government Center on 854 N. Motel Blvd.
+LAS CRUCES, New Mexico -- A water leak forced the closure of the Doña Ana County Government Center at 854 N. Motel Boulevard on Monday.

 Employees were ordered home and the building was closed along with the Treasurer's Office, the Clerk's Office, Community Development and the Assessor's Office.